-Article 19 Layoff Units
+Layoff Units

-A CSEA-State Layoff Units Committee shall meet and discuss areas of concern regarding layoff units.
+A CSEA-State Layoff Units Committee shall be established to meet and discuss areas of concern regarding layoff units.

 The 1972 "Layoff Unit Agreement" between the State and CSEA shall be extended for the term of the Agreement and may be modified as agreed to by the Committee.